|

 White/light lures should have white primer for highest color

 clarity.
-Lures meant to be dark can be primed grey or black.
+Lures meant to be dark are best primed grey or black.
 Bin

 spray primer in the red can is alcohol based and dries quickly.